mmollico/scraping-elon-musk-tweets/README.md

-# scraping-elon-musk-tweets
+# scraping-tweets-tweepy
-Scraping Elon Musk's tweets using the twitter the Tweepy package in python.
+Scraping Elon Musk's tweets from twitter using the Tweepy package in python.